monstrenyatko/butler-xbee-gateway/README.md

 ```sh
 cd build
 ```
-- Use `cmake` to prepare the build:
+- Use `Cmake` to prepare the build:
 ```sh
 cmake <path to sources>
 ```